pcesarperez/Modding-never-changes/Modding never changes.md

 ![NMM CASM loaded last](Images/NMM%20CASM%20loaded%20last.png)
 6. Close NMM and run LOOT.
 Click on the _Sort Plugins_ icon to fix the load order.
 Notice that CASM still sits at the bottom, and no conflicts are detected (this step is fairly unnecessary, but you need to get used to routinely rearrange your load order).
 ![LOOT after installing CASM](Images/LOOT%20after%20installing%20CASM.png)
 7. CASM is configurable through an in-game option in your Pip-Boy 3000 (you will get your own Pip-Boy at the age of 10).
-Fire up your Pip-Buy by pressing <kbd>TAB</kbd> and navigate to the _Aid_ section.
+Fire up your Pip-Boy by pressing <kbd>TAB</kbd> and navigate to the _Aid_ section.
 You will see an "item" called _CASM Options Menu_.
 ![Fallout 3 CASM option](Images/Fallout%203%20CASM%20option.png)
 8. Click on the CASM item _and then exit the Pip-Boy_ by pressing again <kbd>TAB</kbd> (yeah, not the most intuitive thing in the world).
 A screen with CASM settings is shown.
 There are a lot of options for you to configure, although the default settings are pretty good to go.
 ![Fallout 3 CASM settings](Images/Fallout%203%20CASM%20settings.png)